 The finding followed a similar discovery earlier that month by police in Thailand, who unearthed dozens of bodies from shallow graves on the Thai side of the border.
 The discoveries have exposed hidden networks of jungle camps run by human smugglers, who have for years held countless desperate people captive while extorting ransoms from their families.

 Phil Robertson, deputy director of Human Rights Watch's Asia division, said the move says more about U.S. politics than Malaysian progress.

 "Malaysia has little to distinguish its record on human trafficking since last year — its service to victims is poor, anti-trafficking law conceptually conflated with people-smuggling, and protection for vulnerable migrants minimal," he said.

 Most of those who have fallen victim to the trafficking networks are impoverished refugees fleeing Myanmar and migrants from Bangladesh, part of a wave of people who have fled their homelands to reach countries like Malaysia, where they hope to find work or live free from persecution.

 Thousands of those refugees are Rohingya, Muslims who have for decades suffered from state-sanctioned discrimination in Buddhist-majority Myanmar.
 Earlier this year hundreds of Rohingya on boats were turned away when they tried to disembark in Malaysia.

-Amnesty International's Malaysia executive director Shamini Darshni was not completely surprised at the news, but said the decision was motivated not by human rights, but by "the value of trade this would bring."
+The news broke overnight in Malaysia.
+Thursday morning, Amnesty International's Malaysia executive director Shamini Darshni was not completely surprised, but said the decision was motivated not by human rights, but by "the value of trade this would bring."